 Attendance is free, but those that can afford to and non-members are encouraged to make a small donation (£5? a session or £25 for the term) in accordance with their ability to pay.
 Donations can be made on the night or direct to the York Liberal Jewish Community account (email firstname.lastname@example.org for account details.)

-The Autumn series is co-led by our new student rabbi, Gabriel Webber.
+The Winter and Spring series is led by our new student rabbi, Gabriel Webber.
 You can view the schedule here.

 Please note: each session is stand alone – feel free to dip in and out as the topic interest you.